First Nations & Aboriginal Relations

 Strad believes that Aboriginal communities should benefit from economic activity occurring on reserve lands and traditional land use areas.
 One of Strad’s initiatives is to increase the local community and Aboriginal participation in our operations.

 The Strad Difference

-In the spirit of our community work, Strad has implemented a community Partnership Program.
-Our program is intended to provide economic benefits, employment and training to our partner First Nations and Aboriginal communities.
+In the spirit of our community work, Strad has implemented a community program which is intended to provide economic benefits, employment and training to our partner First Nations and Aboriginal communities.
 This program ensures that service will be offered by our qualified and trained staff and our Aboriginal colleagues.

 Protecting People & Environment